-[1] The Appellant sought a Carpentry Licence.
+[1] The Appellant sought a Site Area of Practice 2 Licence.
 He asked that the appeal be decided on the papers.
-He made a written submission and provided a series of photographs in support of his appeal.
-The submission and photographs did not directly address the competencies for a Carpentry Licence, and the Board was not able to assess whether the Appellant met sufficient of the performance indicators for each competency to be granted a licence.
-The appeal was declined.
+He made written submissions and provided two referees.
+As the Board was not able to assess the Appellant's level of skill and knowledge to determine whether the submissions reflected his actual competence, the appeal was declined.